Logan-cic/Logan-cic/README.md

 # Welcome!
 ## I'm Logan!
 Let me present a little about myself :D

-At the moment study backend focused in Django Framework | computer science student at the federal university of pará
+At the moment study backend focused in Elixir Framework | computer science student at the federal university of pará

 Lover of Technology and coding :heart: